GoogleCloudPlatform/ai-on-gke/finetuning-llama-7b-on-l4/README.md

   --num-nodes=0 --min-nodes=0 --max-nodes=3 \
   --shielded-secure-boot \
   --shielded-integrity-monitoring \
-  --node-locations $REGION-a,$REGION-b --region $REGION
+  --node-locations ${REGION}-a,${REGION}-b --region ${REGION}
 ```

-NOTE: The `--node-locations` flag might have to be adjusted based on which region you choose.
-Please take a look at which zones the [L4 GPUs are available](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) if you change the region to something other than `us-central1`.
+> Note: The `--node-locations` flag might have to be adjusted based on which region you choose.
+Please check which zones the [L4 GPUs are available](https://cloud.google.com/compute/docs/gpus/gpu-regions-zones) if you change the region to something other than `us-central1`.

 The nodepool has been created and is scaled down to 0 nodes.
 So you are not paying for any GPUs until you start launching Kubernetes Pods that request GPUs.

-## Run a Kubernetes job to finetune Llama 2 7B
+## Run a Kubernetes job to fine-tune Llama 2 7B

 Finetuning requires a base model and a dataset.
-For this post, the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset will be used to finetune the [Llama 2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) base model.
+For this post, the [dell-research-harvard/AmericanStories](https://huggingface.co/datasets/dell-research-harvard/AmericanStories) dataset will be used to fine-tune the [Llama 2 7B](https://huggingface.co/meta-llama/Llama-2-7b-hf) base model.
 GCS will be used for storing the base model.
-GKE with GCSFuse is used to transparently save the finetuned model to GCS.
+GKE with GCSFuse is used to transparently save the fine-tuned model to GCS.
 This provides a cost efficient way to store and serve the model and only pay for the storage used by the model.

 ### Configuring GCS and required permissions